Thank you for contacting Health at Hand.

 - Chills or hot flushes.

-If you are still unsure what has been happening to you, talk to your doctor who will be able to help work out which applies to you.
+If you’re still unsure what’s been happening to you, talk to your doctor who will be able to help work out which applies to you and discuss how best to manage your symptoms.

 Answered by the Health at Hand nurses